Getting Bizzy in the Kitchen with Type 2 Diabetes

-Along with her love of food, Biz also manages living with Type 2 diabetes.
+Along with her love of food, Biz also manages living with type 2 diabetes (T2D).
 Diagnosed at 30, Biz was at a health fair, where a blood test came back with her blood sugars in the 500s.
 At the time, she had started a weight loss program with her sister and noticed the pounds had been falling off, no matter what she was eating.
 Looking back and knowing her father had also had diabetes, it was clear what the cause was.
-But Biz doesn’t let her diabetes get in the way of her love for food and acknowledges that technology is a major game changer for how she monitors her glucose levels.
-The blogger is particularly fond of her Continuous Glucose Monitor (CGM), the FreeStyle Libre 14 day system.
+But Biz doesn’t let her diabetes get in the way of her love for food and acknowledges that technology is a major game changer for how she monitors her blood glucose levels.
+The blogger is particularly fond of her continuous glucose monitor (CGM), the FreeStyle Libre 14 day system.
 “I have to say, having the FreeStyle Libre 14 day system has changed how I manage my diabetes.
 It’s given me more information than I ever would have had when I was using test strips.
-Before, my insurance would cover 100 test strips a month, and I might have checked my glucose just once over the weekend… Now, I can test 100 times a day if I want, it’s incredible,” she says.
+Before, my insurance would cover 100 test strips a month, and I might have checked my blood glucose just once over the weekend… Now, I can test 100 times a day if I want, it’s incredible,” she says.

 A Whole New World